Manifolds counting and class field towers: Introduction

 The proof of the upper bound presents a new type of difficulty: this time we need to obtain a uniform upper bound on growth which does not depend on the degrees of the defining fields.
 (This is what makes the growth rate $x^{\log x}$ instead of $x^{\log x/\log\log x}$.)
-The new bound requires some new ``subgroup growth'' methods which we develop in \S\ref{section:upper bounds}.
 A key ingredient of the proof is an important theorem of Babai, Cameron and P\'alfy (see Theorem \ref{thm:BCP}) which bounds the size of permutation groups with restricted Jordan-Holder components.
-We are taking advantage of the fact that this restriction applies uniformly for the profinite completions of all the lattices in a given group $H$.
+This theorem was previously used in \cite{Lu} to study the subgroup growth of lattices defined over global fields of positive characteristic.
+Bringing related technique to the number field case presents certain challenges and requires developing some new ``subgroup growth'' methods.
 We refer to \S\ref{section:upper bounds} for the details of the argument.

 The paper is organized as follows.
 After introducing some notations and conventions in \S\ref{section:notations}, we supply in \S\ref{section:NT} the needed number theoretic background: we quote the Golod-Shafarevich work and use it with the theory of Pisot numbers to get families of number fields with bounded root discriminant and a given number of complex embeddings.
 In \S\ref{section:arithmetic} we analyze carefully Prasad's formula for the covolume of arithmetic lattices.
-In \S\ref{section:covers vs manifolds} we tackle the subtle difference between counting covers of a given manifold $M$ (which is what we get by counting finite index subgroups of $\pi_1(M)$) and counting manifolds covering $M$ --- which is what is relevant in the current paper.
-This issue suggests several interesting problems.
-We develop it only up to the point needed in the current paper and leave some questions for further research.
+In \S\ref{section:covers vs manifolds} we tackle the subtle difference between counting covers of a given manifold $M$ (which is what we get by counting finite index subgroups of $\pi_1(M)$) and counting manifolds covering $M$~--- which is what is relevant in the current paper.
+This issue often occurs in geometric considerations, for example, in constructions of manifolds which are isospectral but not isometric.
+We develop the required technique only up to the point needed in the current paper and leave some questions for further research.
 The theory of Bruhat-Tits building and their combinatorial growth plays a major role here.
 In \S\ref{sec:thm1 lower} we prove the lower bound of Theorem \ref{theorem} using the results in \S\S \ref{section:NT}, \ref{section:arithmetic} and \ref{section:covers vs manifolds}, while in \S\ref{section:upper bounds} we prove the upper bound.
 Finally, in \S\ref{section:semisimple} we extend the theorem to semisimple Lie groups.